Sampling Algebra Structures on Minimal Free Resolutions: Results

 In the experiment, the optional parameters ranged as follows:

 The variation of the parameters was informed by the outcomes: For example, when a new class was observed, a minimal set of generators for the ideal that realized the class was recorded.
 These generating sets were analyzed for patterns in their degrees and number of terms, and the parameters were adjusted accordingly with the goal of observing as large a variety of classes as possible.
+In addition, we switched $\useN$ between true and false to observe classes of a specific value of $n$ or $m$, respectively.

 We visualize the observed classes in six tables: